stevetasticsteve/django-lexicon/README.md

 - Login rendered in paradigm box on detail page when logged out.
 - If no affixes are set for the project there shouldn't be the option to add them to a word on the detail page
 - simple_form.html not used?
+- word variations are not included in EntryDetail page hunspell conjugations

 ## UI
 - The header looks off on mobile